oschrenk/applescripts/README.md

 ### Installation ###

-Copy the .app somewhere (I keep it along side other scripts in `/Applications/Scripts`), then drag it onto the Finder toolbar.
+Copy the `.app` somewhere (I keep it along side other scripts in `/Applications/Scripts`), then drag it onto the Finder toolbar.

-### Icons ###

-The default icon has been replaced with an icon matching Snow Leopard's style, original available [here](http://henrik.nyh.se/2007/10/open-terminal-here-and-glob-select-in-leopard-finder)

 ## Toogle Bluetooth (with Growl Support) ##